minprog/app-studio/40 Guided/30 Friendsr/content.md

 Your task is to write code in the `onCreate()` for adding all friends.
 You can add items to the list using the `add()` method.
 This method requires you to provide a `Friend` object.

+For the adding of the drawable's ID, you can use `getResources().getIdentifier()` which can provide you with the correct reference to your drawable.

 ## Adding a layout for the grid view